 And God is able to make all grace abound to you, so that in all things, at all times, having all that you need, you will abound in every good work.
 (2 Cor 9:8).

 This is for your approach to fitness, this applies when you go to work, this can be deployed even when you’re mowing your lawn.
 There’s nothing that’s untouched or unaffected by the Power and the Grace of God.
 It is simply a matter of making use of those Resources and enjoying the benefits of a successful outcome, a healthy disposition and a powerful witness.

 Folks, this is why we read our Bible!
 This is why we pray!
 So that we can win over those things that stand between us and the excellence that we’re capable of in Christ.

-All things at all times – all day, every day!
+– all day, every day!